Here are the most common methods for submitting your records.

 Perfect for new recorders or to quickly submit ad-hoc records from any device or whilst in the field

-PROS: Works on most devices with no sign-up or installation required
+PROS: Works on all devices with no sign-up or installation required

 Perfect for casual recorders or where records include unusual fields

 PROS: Easy for those familiar with spreadsheet packages

 CONS: As spreadsheets are semi-structured we have to manually rearrange and validate records before we can import and use them

 GMLRC is a part of the Greater Manchester Ecology Unit (GMEU).
 One of GMEU's roles is the identification, selection and ongoing review of local Sites of Biological Importance (SBI) and your records support this process.
 These sites contribute greatly to the maintenance of biodiversity across the county.
 The SBI system is designed to establish and highlight to planners, landowners and site managers, where areas of high biodiversity interest occur so that appropriate decisions on planning applications, land use and land management can be made.
 Here are our SBI selection guidelines.

 Ecological consultants are employed by developers to assess the impacts of proposed developments.
 These impact assessments are then submitted with the planning application to the Local Authorities who have a statutory duty to protect biodiversity.
 Prior to carrying out their own surveys the consultants come to us for a desktop search which uses the records you've submitted to highlight known biodiversity interest in the area.
 We rely upon volunteer recorders submitting their observations to keep our database up to date.